tsackton/taelgarverse/docs/campaigns/dunmari-frontier/session-notes/session-40-dufr.md

 The next day passes quickly in travel, the party realizing around dusk that they were perhaps heading a bit too west, for [Saka](<../../../people/dunmari/saka.md>)’s camp is visible due east.
 After another evening’s rest on the arid plains of north [Dunmar](<../../../gazetteer/greater-dunmar/realms/dunmar/dunmar.md>), the party approaches [Saka](<../../../people/dunmari/saka.md>)’s camp the next morning, asking to speak with her.

 After briefly speaking with [Jita](<../../../people/dunmari/jita-of-tokra.md>), Saka's niece and helper, the party is led into her dark, smoky tent, where she has been waiting.
 After introducing themselves, the party explains that they are here looking for answers about the fate of the Mystai of [Bhishma](<../../../cosmology/gods/incorporeal-gods/dunmari/bhishma.md>) on the blasted plains thirty years ago, and the connection to [Rai](<../../../people/pcs/great-war/rai.md>).
-[Seeker](<../../../people/pcs/dunmar-fellowship/seeker.md>) gifts [Saka](<../../../people/dunmari/saka.md>) a copy of “Infinite Gates of [Kenzo](<../../../people/pcs/dunmar-fellowship/kenzo.md>): a book in which one selects one’s own adventure.”
+[Seeker](<../../../people/pcs/dunmar-fellowship/seeker.md>) gifts [Saka](<../../../people/dunmari/saka.md>) a copy of "[Legendary Gates of Kenzo](<../../../things/books/legendary-gates-of-kenzo.md>), a book in which one selects one’s own adventure.”

 [Saka](<../../../people/dunmari/saka.md>) is skeptical, wondering how many stories [Kenzo](<../../../people/pcs/dunmar-fellowship/kenzo.md>) has collected for the [Hall of Stories](<../../../gazetteer/greater-dunmar/dunmari-basin/hall-of-stories.md>), and dubious of heroes in general, for her compatriots saw themselves as heroes and all died.
 She sees [Dunmar](<../../../gazetteer/greater-dunmar/realms/dunmar/dunmar.md>) as a defense against the darkness, not a great conquering force to cleanse the land of evil, and she mourns the loss of the Mystai, the loss of their stories.
 After some back and forth, she relents, and tells her story.